TheSmash/revolance-ui-monitoring/README.md

   - the url

 What is a change in the content?
-Well there are a lot of UI automation tool out there.
+Well there are a lot of UI automation tools out there.
 Some rely on the UI while some others don't.

 This project is trying to mix the two approches.
 Thus validating an element of the content should not be too strongly linked to his appearance neither to his position.
 But it should be at first about his textual value and his href.
 Functionally the most important thing is that the link is there in the content and properly working.